rexthecoder/Bamboo/README.md

 <p>&nbsp;</p>

 ## BambooWidget
-Responsive widget that allow you to define widget based on the current brealpoint.
-When you don't set breakpoint for desktop, tablet and large, it would automatically use mobile breakpoint.
+A responsive widget that allows you to define widgets based on the current breakpoint.
+When you don't set the breakpoint for desktop, tablet, and large, it will automatically use the mobile breakpoint.

 ```dart
    BambooWidget(
      mobile: Container(),